OlehKitGit/Context/README.md

 Program for maintaining personal archives

 Context is a program for keeping a personal diary and archive and is built on the principle of data tagging.
 In it, keywords are added separated by commas, then comes the text of the note, then the note is entered into the database.
 Then a search is carried out by tag and related tags or note number.
 So with each tag, the related tags will be displayed and then the related notes.
 You can connect to existing databases in the "db" folder or create new databases.
 Enjoy using it!<br>
+The program also works on a mobile phone using a Python interpreter (for Android it is PyDroid).
 <br>